 Make a statement as soon as guests walk through the door.
 Set up a special entrance table with your grad’s pics or other school memorabilia and a well wishes jar or guest book so everyone can jot down some sweet notes and words of advice.
 The table also provides a central location for guests to drop off gifts.

 DON’T worry about the food

+Every party calls for delicious party food.
 Make it easy on yourself—order catering to satisfy everyone’s tastes, such as a fajita or taco bar, so guests can serve themselves.